cornell-ece2300/ece2300-docs/docs/ece2300-lab2-calc-fpga-report.md

     fits on a single page. **If you do not follow this requirements then we will ignore your critical path in the lab report.**

-!!! success "Lab Check-Off Task 7: Discuss Area and Delay Analysis for All Adders"
+!!! success "Lab Check-Off Task 7: Discuss Area and Delay Analysis for Multipliers"

     Show a TA your completed data table with your analysis for both multipliers.
 Use your experimental data to quantitatively explain to